kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 When including a file, paths may be absolute or relative.
 If the path is relative, ShadingLanguageX will look for the file in the following directories in order:
 1. Any additional directories passed to the compiler (see Command Line Options below)
-2. The containing directory of the `.mxsl` file currently being compiled.
+2. The parent directory of the `.mxsl` file currently being compiled.
-3. The containing directory of the mxslc.exe compiler.
+3. The parent directory of the mxslc executable.

 ### Example